duereg/manager-readme/README.md

 # A Little About Me

 When I'm not coding or managing, I love to garden.
-I love plants and have a hard time not buying new ones when I see them.
+I love plants and have a hard time not buying plants when I see them.
 I've brought a bunch of biggish plants into the office to brighten up the space.

 I have a dog and used to volunteer at a dog shelter.